lxpoint/uSolaire-180-Mk2/README.md

 # uSolaire-180-Mk2
-Firmware for the controller of the uSolaire 180 Mk2 grow lamp.
+Firmware for the controller of the lagrangianpoint uSolaire 180 Mk2 grow lamp.